lukejdavies/FourXP/README.md

 Redshift Precision (in vs measured) =  64.46018 km/s
 ```

-So this gets roughtly the correct redshfit as well!
+So this gets roughly the correct redshift as well!

 For the next stages of this example, you will need to have the 4MOST ETC code installed....